gaintopskills/thenowrealmblog/src/content/blog/how-to-reverse-biological-aging.md

 <h3>Epigenetic alterations</h3>

 <p>This is my favorite subject in the field of longevity because it is highly malleable.
 Epigenetic alterations are changes in DNA methylation pattern and can be influenced by our lifestyle.
 Read my blog on this topic here.
-The best way to positively influence DNA methylation is to get very specific nutrients in the diet.
-My Best Diet revolves around this concept. </p>
+The best way to positively influence DNA methylation is to get very specific nutrients in the diet. <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">My Best Diet</a> revolves around this concept. </p>

 <h3>Loss of Proteostasis</h3>